signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Inputs

-Inputs are given by one or more "-iInput" options, where Input is a filename or UDP port.
+Inputs are given by one or more "<span style="font-family: 'Courier New';">-iInput</span>" options, where Input is a filename or UDP port.
 Supported file types include .pcap, .pcapng, and .wav.
 Here are some examples:

 > -imytestinput.pcap<br/>
 > <br/>